ZP1931301733/Modbus_test/README.md

 # Modbus_test  Instructions
-A small modbus communication project between ROS and USR-M100.
+A small modbus communication project in ROS.
 Read data from USR-M100 and publish data in a loop as a node.
 This project is based on the pymodbus library，which is written in python.
 # Install pymodbus